 But most of the time the Sacrifice will be accepted and the branch can be cast into the fire, alone with the aspergillims.
 Some folks object to the symbolism of burning flowers, so you may want to dispose of any sacrificed (and decorative) flowers in running water after the ritual is over.
 Fruits and veggies can be kept where they are, and consecrated (or just blessed) along with the Waters (see next section), then consumed as part of a ceremonial feast.

-[Note: Current ADF Liturgy, as of 1997, uses one round of praise offerings.]
+[Note: later ADF Liturgy, as of 1997, provided one round of praise offerings.]

 Once your Sacrifice has been accepted, it's time to precede to the.....

 Fourth Phase: Receiving and Using the Returned Power

 This is what the whole process of a worship ritual is leading up to, so it's important that everyone be ready to receive and handle the divine power that is about to be returned to them through the Gates.
 This has (naturally) three steps: meditation upon personal needs, a repetition of the group's needs, and the induction of a state of receptivity.

 The first step is relatively simple, since the presiding clergyperson will ask everyone present to meditate upon what they need from the Goddess and God of the occasion.
 In a primarily theurgical ceremony, this process will take somewhat longer than in a mostly thaumaturgical one, since receiving these blessings will be the main point (the goal) of the entire liturgy.
 So folks should be given a few minutes to think quietly, with no outside sounds other than those provided by Nature, or perhaps some serene harp or flute music.